stefdasca/statement-translator/Kilonova/0000-0099/Processed_0023.md

 2 1
 3 1
 Although the effort required is `4` and the `4` liters reach the first bucket, in the first step pouring one liter of water from bucket `4` into bucket `2` is not allowed because there is bucket `3` in between containing water.

----

-This should be the complete, correctly translated problem statement.